-The Lens Buying Guide for Beginners
+The Lens Buyer's Complete Guide

 If you’re a new photographer, you may be looking for a lens buying guide to help you on your journey.
 These Beyond Photo Tips guides will help you pick out the exact lens that you need to get the job done when it comes to a specific type of photography.
 There’s nothing better than having the right tool for the right job, and that’s what these articles help you find – the right tool.